ianxm/tracker/README.markdown

 installation
 ------------

+there are two ways to install.  either install haxe (which installs nekovm) and use its package manager to install tracker, or manaully install nekovm and copy the tracker binary onto your system.

+option 1:

-the easiest way to install is probably to install haxe (haxe will install nekovm).  the haxe installer can be downloaded at http://haxe.org.  once that's installed, run:
+the haxe installer can be downloaded at [haxe.org](http://haxe.org/download).  once that's installed, run:

     haxelib install tracker